ALASKA 7 DAYS + Extensions

 Talkeetna —-> Denali Park, 2.5 hrs.

-Important: Only the first 15 of Denali Park Road’s 92 miles are open to private vehicles. ⚠️ To go past here, you must use the Park Bus.
+Important: Typically, only the first 15 miles of Denali Park Road’s 92 miles are open to private cars.
+For the entire 2026 season, major road construction is affecting access.

 There are two (2) types of Park Buses:

-You may spot wolves, bears, and caribou from the bus, and on clear days you can see Denali.
+You may spot wolves, bears, and caribou, and on clear days, you can see Denali.
 Denali is often hidden by clouds

 The Natural History Tour focuses on Alaskan Native cultures and wildlife. <Tour is 4.5 hrs.>